mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 "Always."

 Kipnu was transfixed on them, wondering why he had never seen them on the mainland. but he snapped out of his temporary obsession, remembering that they still had a job to do. -->

-    Thi spoke into the transmitter with anticipation, "If you can hear this, we're ready to go," and then laughed at Kipnu who had pulled it away from his ear because it was so loud.

-    "It's louder, the closer you are," thi said.

-    "Yea, I figured that out!" he exclaimed, putting the listener back into his satchel.

-    Kipnu moved to the transmitter and said, "Seven guardians around the fire.
-Five near the armory.
-Approach from the East, everyone.
-Approach from the East."

-    Linyu pointed to the south as the first signs of movement came from their group, moving in a line toward the Great Pavilion and shifting their movement to the East. *Setre's plan is working!*, he whispered.

-    Their view of the armory was slightly obscured, but they watched as the group circled around it from the back.

-    He noticed one of the eating guardians look to the side, and he quickly said, "Stop!
-Stop!" into the transmitter.
-They did, and the guardian went back to eating.

-    "Walk slower and spread out," he said.
-And they watched as the group followed his orders.
-Once they reached the back side of the armory Kipnu addressed them, "Two people go in and survey the place.
-The rest of you, sit tight and get your bearings."
-Kipnu watched them enter and then trained his eyes on the guardians, watching every move and thinking of contingencies in case they did catch on.
-Moments stretched longer and longer until Kipnu began to feel uneasy about the time it was taking to search a tent so small.

     He asked Linyu, "What do you think is taking them so long?"